RedHatSatellite/sat6_scripts/README.md

 The defaults are configured in the main config.yml file in a YAML block like this:
 ```
 publish:
+  batch: 10
   content_views:
     - RHEL Server
     - RHEL Workstation
 ```
 This configuration will publish only the two listed content views.

+The batch: parameter can be used to limit the number of content views that will be published at once, to aid in performance tuning.

 ```